 Organic reach is the Holy Grail of Internet marketing strategies, but recently, Internet marketers have delivered what seems to be bad news: organic reach on Facebook may be dead.
-A careful look at organic reach statistics over the last five years from Facebook seem to bear this theory out.
+A careful look at organic reach statistics over the last five years from Facebook seems to bear this theory out.

 Organic Reach for Businesses is almost 0.
 Yep ZERO!